mudgen/diamond-2/README.md

 2. The second important thing is using the Diamond Standard reference implementation.
 You are at the right place because this is the README for the gas-optimized reference implementation.

-The reference implementation is more than a reference implementation.
+A diamond reference implementation is more than a reference implementation.
 It is the boilerplate code you need for a diamond.
-It is tested and it works.
-Use it.
-Also, using the reference implementation makes your diamond compliant with the standard.
+Also, using a reference implementation ensures your diamond is compliant with EIP-2535 Diamond Standard.

-Specifically you should copy and use the [DiamondCutFacet.sol](https://github.com/mudgen/gas-optimized-diamond-1/blob/master/contracts/facets/DiamondCutFacet.sol) and [DiamondLoupeFacet.sol](https://github.com/mudgen/gas-optimized-diamond-1/blob/master/contracts/facets/DiamondLoupeFacet.sol) contracts as is.
+Specifically you can copy and use the [DiamondCutFacet.sol](./contracts/facets/DiamondCutFacet.sol) and [DiamondLoupeFacet.sol](./contracts/facets/DiamondLoupeFacet.sol) contracts as is.
 They implement the `diamondCut` function and the loupe functions.

-The [Diamond.sol](https://github.com/mudgen/gas-optimized-diamond-1/blob/master/contracts/Diamond.sol) contract could be used as is, or it could be used as a starting point and customized.
+The [Diamond.sol](./contracts/Diamond.sol) contract could be used as is, or it could be used as a starting point and customized.
 This contract is the diamond.
 Its deployment creates a diamond.
 It's address is a stable diamond address that does not change.

-The [LibDiamondStorage.sol](https://github.com/mudgen/gas-optimized-diamond-1/blob/master/contracts/libraries/LibDiamondStorage.sol) library could be used as is.
+The [LibDiamondStorage.sol](./contracts/libraries/LibDiamondStorage.sol) library could be used as is.
 It shows how to implement Diamond Storage.
 This contract includes contract ownership which you might want to change if you want to implement DAO-based ownership or other form of contract ownership.
 Go for it.
 Diamonds can work with any kind of contract ownership strategy.

-The [LibDiamondCut.sol](https://github.com/mudgen/gas-optimized-diamond-1/blob/master/contracts/libraries/LibDiamond.sol) library contains an internal function version of `diamondCut` that can be used in the constructor of a diamond or other places.
+The [LibDiamondCut.sol](./contracts/libraries/LibDiamondCut.sol) library contains an internal function version of `diamondCut` that can be used in the constructor of a diamond or other places.

 ## Calling Diamond Functions